kajalpa302005/SIMON-SAYS-GAMES/README.md

 # 🎮 Simon Says Game

-A fun and interactive memory game built with HTML, CSS, and JavaScript — inspired by the classic "Simon Says" gam
+A fun and interactive memory game built with HTML, CSS, and JavaScript — inspired by the classic "Simon Says" game.

----

-## 📌 Features

-- 🔴🟡🟢🔵 4 Color Buttons
-- 📈 Increasing difficulty with each level
-- ❌ Game over on wrong sequence
+A fun and interactive memory game inspired by the classic Simon Says!

+Built using HTML, CSS, and JavaScript.

+🔹 How to Play:
+Watch the color sequence displayed by Simon, and then click the buttons in the same order.
+Each round adds a new color to the sequence.
+Test your memory and go as far as you can!

+🔧 Features:
-- ✨ Simple and responsive UI
+Colorful and responsive UI 🎨

----

-## 🛠️ Technologies Used
+Randomized sequences on each game start 🔁

+Sound effects for each color 🎵

+Game over alert with restart option 🚨

+Easy to understand and play!

+📁 Tech Stack:
-- HTML5
+HTML5

-- CSS3
+CSS3
-- JavaScript (Vanilla)

---
+JavaScript (DOM Manipulation & Event Handling) Screenshot-